Ian Partridge: Biography

 Partridge appeared only once in opera, but at Covent Garden, singing the role of Iopas in Berlioz's Les Troyens conducted by Sir Colin Davis, which he later recorded.

 In 1973, his recording of Schubert's Die schöne Müllerin, which was the first time the cycle had been recorded on a single 33rpm LP record, was voted Best Record by Record Review.
 In 1977, he recorded for EMI Records Ltd, with the Choir of King's College, Cambridge and the Academy of St. Martin-in-the-Fields, conducted by Philip Ledger, the Charpentier's Te Deum H.146.

 He sang the title role in the Thames Television production of Benjamin Britten's Saint Nicolas, which won the 1977 Prix Italia.
 With Pierre Boulez, Partridge recorded Schoenberg's Die Jakobsleiter, Schumann's Der Rose Pilgerfahrt and Stravinsky's Le Rossignol.

 Ian Partridge has appeared in recital and concert in many countries.
 He collaborated with the actress Prunella Scales in over 350 performances of "An Evening with Queen Victoria" all over the world, singing songs composed by Prince Albert.
 He has performed Walton's Façade at the Concertgebouw in Amsterdam with the composer's widow Lady Walton.

 He has been President of the Incorporated Society of Musicians.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 1992 New Year's Honours for services to music.
 He gave his farewell recital on 9 October 2008 at the Oxford Lieder Festival.

+From 1996-2002 Partridge was a director of PAMRA (Performing Artists Media Rights Association), a UK not-for-profit organisation set up in 1996 as a result of EU directive 92/100/EEC, Article 8(2), which gave performers the right to receive "equitable remuneration".
+Prior to this, “non-featured artists” (including orchestral players and choral singers) did not receive royalties when their performances were broadcast or played in public.
+By 2002 PAMRA had more than 15,000 members and was paying out millions of pounds in royalties to rank-and-file musicians.

 He has conducted masterclasses on Lieder, English Song and Early Music, at Aldeburgh, Vancouver, Ravinia, Trondheim, Versailles and Helsinki.
 He continues to lead residential singing weekends, such as his annual course at Jackdaws Music Education Trust and has been a professor at the Royal Academy of Music since 1996.

 On 13 September 2016, Partridge was the focus of the BBC Radio 4 programme Voices of....

 His voice appears on Vol. 5 of The Record of Singing.